Top 14

 The Top 14 ([tɔp katɔʁz]) is a professional rugby union club competition that is played in France.
-Created in 1892, the Top 14 is at the top of the national league system operated by the French National Rugby League, also known by its French initialism of LNR.
-There is promotion and relegation between the Top 14 and the next level down, the Rugby Pro D2.
+Created in 1892, the Top 14 is at the top of the national league system operated by the France National Rugby League, also known by its French initialism of LNR.
+There is promotion and relegation between the Top 14 and the next level down, the Pro D2.
 The fourteen best rugby teams in France participate in the competition, hence the name Top 14.
 The competition was previously known as the Top 16.

-The league is one of the three major professional leagues in Europe (along with the English Premiership and the United Rugby Championship, which brings together top clubs from Ireland, Wales, Scotland, Italy and South Africa), from which the most successful European teams go forward to compete in the European Rugby Champions Cup, the pan-European championship which replaced the Heineken Cup after the 2013–14 season.
+The league is one of the three major professional leagues in Europe (along with the English Premiership and the United Rugby Championship, which brings together top clubs from Ireland, Wales, Scotland, Italy and South Africa), from which the most successful teams go forward to compete in the European Rugby Champions Cup, the championship which replaced the Heineken Cup after the 2013–14 season.

 The first ever final took place in 1892, between two Paris-based sides, Stade Français and Racing Club de France, which were the only teams playing the competition that year, with the latter becoming the inaugural champions.
 Since then, the competition has been held on an annual basis, except from 1915 to 1919—because of World War I—and from 1940 to 1942—because of World War II.
 Each year, the winning team is presented with the Bouclier de Brennus, a famous trophy awarded from 1892.
-Toulouse is the most successful club in the competition with 21 titles.
+Toulouse is the most successful club in the competition with 24 titles.

 History

 Early years

-The first competition was held in 1892, as a one-off Championship game between the Racing Club de France and Stade Français.
-The Racing Club defeated Stade Français by four points to three to win the first ever title, though the stadistes got their revenge the following year in a repeat of the final.
-The match official for that first final was Pierre de Coubertin.
-Stade Français would go on to win a number of titles thereafter.
-The 1897 and 1898 series were awarded on a points system after a round-robin.
-Although the competition was called the French Championship, entry was confined to Parisian clubs.
-The 1899 season was the first to include non-Parisian clubs.
-The final, which was also played outside of Paris, in Le Bouscat (a suburb of the city of Bordeaux), was won by Stade Bordelais (from Bordeaux).

-For the following decade the Championship final would usually end up being contested by the Racing Club, Stade Français and Stade Bordelais, with Stade Bordelais winning five titles during this period.
-At this time the final was usually held in various stadia around Paris with the exception of 1903 and 1909, when it was held in Toulouse, as SOE Toulouse and Stade Toulousain were finalists respectively.
-The competition was then won by a number of different clubs before World War I, with teams like FC Lyon, Stade Toulousain, Aviron Bayonnais and USA Perpignan claiming their first titles.